Hermit-commits-code/QuickTaskCreator/PRIVACY.md

 ## Data Protection

-- Sensitive fields (feedback, bug details) are encrypted before storage
+- Sensitive fields (feedback, bug details) are encrypted before storage using industry-standard algorithms.
-- No message content or personal information is stored
+- No message content or personal information is stored; only workspace and user IDs for analytics and multi-tenant support.
-- Data is never sold or shared with third parties
+- Data is never sold or shared with third parties.
+- All database queries are protected against injection and unauthorized access.

 ## Data Deletion